Chirality-induced orbital Edelstein effect in an analytically solvable model: Effective single-band description

 gives rise to the exact same Edelstein susceptibilities $\chi_z^{L_z}(E)$ and $\chi_z^{S_z}(E)$ as the full model considered before, in agreement with the Ehrenfest theorem.
 This is because $E(k_z)$, $L_z(k_z)$ and $S_z(k_z)$ are the same as before only that the system is now described in a larger Brillouin zone [Fig.~\ref{fig:effective}(c)].
 This effective 2-band description (or 1-band description without spin) shows that a semi-classical explanation of CIOS is applicable and allows us to understand even easier why the orbital EE is much larger than the spin EE.

 Note, that this analogy is only truly valid when the helices are not coupled by hopping terms so that $L_z\propto v_z$.
-However, as we have shown in Fig.~S1 in the Supplemental Material~\cite{SupplMat}, the analytical results even agree well with the numerical calculations based on a full three-dimensional description.
+However, as we have shown in Appendix~\ref{app:comparison3d}, the analytical results even agree well with the numerical calculations based on a full three-dimensional description.